Invasive species in the United States: Regulations

 The Lacey Act of 1900 was originally designed to protect game wildlife.
-Its role has increased to prohibit parties from bringing non-native species into the country that have the potential to become invasive.
+Its role has expanded to prohibit parties from bringing non-native species into the country that could become invasive.
 The Lacey Act (as 18 U.S.C.
 42) gives the United States Fish and Wildlife Service (FWS) the power to list a species as "injurious" and regulate or prohibit its entry into the U.S. The Alien Species Prevention and Enforcement Act of 1992 makes it illegal to transport through the mail a plant or animal deemed injurious.
-The FWS concerns itself mostly with the invasive species likely to threaten sensitive habitats or endangered species.
+The FWS primarily focuses on invasive species likely to threaten sensitive habitats or endangered species.

 The United States Department of Agriculture (USDA) is also involved in preventing the introduction of invasive species, largely through the Animal and Plant Health Inspection Service, or APHIS.
 APHIS was originally tasked with preventing damage to agriculture and forestry from alien species, pests, or diseases, but has had its mission expanded to include preventing invasive species spread as well.
 This includes identifying potential pests and diseases, assisting in international and domestic eradication efforts, and the Smuggling Interdiction and Trade Compliance Program, designed initially to deal with illegally imported produce, but now tasked with preventing the entry of exotic pests, diseases, and potentially invasive species.
 APHIS also enforces bans against interstate transport of pests, diseases, and species listed as injurious, noxious weeds, or nuisance species.
-An example of the USDA banning imports is the ban on fresh mangosteen fruit because of concerns about fruit flies from southeast Asia.
+An example of the USDA banning imports is the ban on fresh mangosteen fruit due to concerns about fruit flies from Southeast Asia.
 This ban originally allowed only frozen or canned fruit, but now allows for fresh irradiated fruit to enter.

 Control

-Many invasive species are spread inadvertently by human activities, such as seeds stuck to clothing or mud transporting firewood, or through ballast water.
-The government has instituted several different policies related to different pathways the invasive species may be spread.
+Many invasive species are spread inadvertently by human activities, such as seeds stuck to clothing, mud transported by firewood, or ballast water.
+The government has instituted several policies to address the various pathways by which the invasive species may spread.
 For example, quarantines on a federal and state level exist for firewood across the Eastern United States in an attempt to halt the spread of the emerald ash borer, gypsy moth, oak wilt, and others.
 Transporting firewood out of quarantine zones can result in a fine of up to $1 million and 25 years in jail, but punishments are usually much lower.

 The techniques available for controlling the spread of invasive species can be broadly defined into six categories: